derlin/hepqpr-qallse/README.md

 ### The plotting module

-You can use `hepqpr.qallse.plotting` for plotting doublets and tracks easily.
+You can use `qallse.plotting` for plotting doublets and tracks easily.

 __Jupyter__: if you are running in a notebook, you need to tell the module so by calling `set_notebook_mode()`.